 A Guide to Commercial Toilet Refurbishment Projects

-The refurbishment of commercial toilet rooms can be a complicated affair given the number of different trades needed to complete the work and the variety of materials available on the market.
-The expectations of users are higher than ever, with aesthetics and hygiene ranking among their prime considerations.
-It is therefore vital to get it right both during the planning of the project and the execution of the work.
+The refurbishment of commercial toilet rooms can be complicated, given the number of different trades needed to complete the work and the variety of materials available on the market.
+Users' expectations are higher than ever, with aesthetics and hygiene ranking among their prime considerations.
+It is, therefore, vital to get it right both during the project's planning and execution.

-This blog aims to help both contracting companies and end-users who are looking to undertake a toilet refurbishment project.
-It applies to toilets, showers, and changing room refurbishments in any commercial environment including schools, offices, public toilets, and restaurants among many others.
+This blog aims to help contracting companies and end-users looking to undertake a toilet refurbishment project.
+It applies to toilets, showers, and changing room refurbishments in any commercial environment, including schools, offices, public toilets, and restaurants, among many others.

 Toilet Refurbishment Costs

-The budget is important when planning a toilet refurbishment project to ensure there are no unexpected issues.
-Costs can be divided into 2 areas – labour and materials.
-The project manager will need to understand the full costs and we recommend the use of a simple spreadsheet to collate them all.
+The budget is essential when planning a toilet refurbishment project to ensure no unexpected issues.
+Costs can be divided into two areas: labour and materials.
+The project manager will need to understand the full costs, and we recommend using a simple spreadsheet to collate them all.

-Labour costs can be gathered from the separate trades either with or without the inclusion of materials.
-Material costs are easily understood by looking through the internet, either at separate websites that supply individual items or through a specialist like Commercial Washrooms who can help with quoting all the required washroom materials.
+Labour costs can be gathered from the separate trades, either with or without the inclusion of materials.
+Material costs are easily understood by looking on the Internet, either at separate websites that supply individual items or through a specialist like Commercial Washrooms, who can help quote all the required washroom materials.

-A typical Ladies and Gents pair of toilet rooms will likely cost in the region of £25,000.00 - £30,000.00 (excl.
+A typical Ladies' and Gents' pair of toilet rooms will likely cost between £ 25,000.00 and £30,000.00 (excl.
 VAT) to fully refurbish.
 The end price depends on the exact specifications.

 At Commercial Washrooms, we offer three different levels of service to suit various budgets: